top of page

 Class Fee: $35 per semester

-Course Materials needed: Mixed Media Sketchbook and Watercolor Paper (both of which your student is responsible for taking care of/ keeping up with)
+Course Materials Needed: Mixed Media 9x12 Sketchbook (Master's Touch brand preferred) Student is responsible for taking care of/keeping up with.

 Teacher: Lisa White